2 Days in Kuala Lumpur

 First, she took us to the National History Museum, a marvelous way to get more local insight.
 From one of the info posters, we learned the following.

 Kuala Lumpur was originally a tin-mining settlement.
-The history of KL began when Raja Abdullah, Chief of Klang, opened up Klang Valley for tin prospectors.
+Its history began when Raja Abdullah, the Chief of Klang, opened up Klang Valley to tin prospectors.

-Kuala Lumpur which literally means ‘muddy estuary was founded at the confluence of the Gombak and Klang Rivers.
+Kuala Lumpur, which means ‘muddy estuary was founded at the confluence of the Gombak and Klang Rivers.

 Sultan Abdul Samad building in Kuala Lumpur